 Changes

+Baselines

+The VEC data format specification must have a concept to group versioned elements (parts & documents) to a valid baseline.

 Requirements addressing variance information

-The VEC data format specification must have a concept to express 150%-content for dedicated technical aspects.
-This requires the possibility to specify variant configuration terms (KBL::logistic_control_information) on the relevant configurable elements which means dedicated construction elements such as part occurrences (which can be alternatively instances of atomic parts or instances of assemblies / modules) and part usages.
+A multi-variant system/product is often described by a set of variant-free (non-variant) building blocks and a set of rules that defines under which conditions these building blocks are contained in a manufactured product.
+Such a specification is often referred to as a 150%-definition, because it contains more features than any actually manufactured product.
+The VEC data format shall contain concepts to support this approach in an appropriate way.

+To express 150%-definitions it is required to specify variant configuration terms on relevant configurable elements.
+The variant configuration terms express the conditions for a product configuration, under which the respective element exists.
+Depending on the process, this configuration mechanism can be attached to different design elements (e.g. connections in a system schematic, topology segments in a harness geometry definition or modules in a customer specific harness (KSK).

-Variant configuration terms normally are based on a certain set of properties/features that together with certain interrelationships determine the variety.
-The VEC does neither restrict the amount nor the naming of these properties/features.
-This is also true for the interrelationships.
-Examples for such properties/features are: the vehicle model, the right- or left-hand-driving, the motor fuel type, the car body type as well as different equipment features such as seat heating, air conditioning or ABS brake.
+Variant configuration terms are based on a set of product properties/features with cross relations (e.g. mutual exclusion, dependency on each other).
+Together they define the possible variety of the product.
+The VEC shall not restrict the amount, the naming nor the semantics of these properties/features and the cross relations.
+Examples for such properties/features are: the product model, the right- or left-hand-driving, the engine fuel type, the body style as well as different equipment features such as seat heating, air conditioning or driver assistance systems.

-In addition to that, the VEC data format specification must have a concept to express variance-free as well as variance-comprising contents.
-The identifying feature of a variance-free content is, that if it is selected in a certain configuration, it appears as a whole.
-An example is a harness module which is itself configuration dependent but if it is part of a certain configuration it appears together with all its subordinate elements.
-In contrast to that a 150% harness description is a variance-comprising content as concrete configurations (100%) normally imply only a certain fraction of the whole.
+The VEC data format specification shall support definition of variant and non-variant elements.
+Non-variant elements are characterized by the fact that their content is either completely or not at all contained in a manufactured product (e.g. a harness module in a customer specific harness, or an atomic component like a connector).
+Non-variant elements can in turn be part of variant elements.
+Variant elements are characterized by the fact that their content is dependant on a concrete product configuration and normally only a fraction of the content is contained in a manufactured product (e.g. the description of a customer specific harness).

 The following chapters specify some further general requirements concerning the expression of variance information.
 In addition, the subchapters of the physical harness, component description, topology/geometry, and connectivity perspectives specify

 For which concrete elements the VEC needs to be able to specify variant configuration terms.

-How and for which elements the VEC needs to be able to express variance-free content respectively variance-comprising content.
+How and for which elements the VEC needs to be able to express non-variant content respectively variant content.

 Variant configuration terms